lukethompsxn/TaskScheduler/README.md

 ### About TaskScheduler
 TaskScheduler is a java command line application which takes an input graph and a number of processors.
 It then generates a schedule for executing these tasks which is the optimal scheduling allocation and order.
-The algorithm is implemented using a AStar scheduler using various pruning methods.
+The algorithm is implemented using an AStar algorithm using various pruning methods.

 ### How To Run TaskScheduler